-SYMBOL DESCRIPTION SYMBOL DESCRIPTION €Đ Check after disconnecting the connector to be measured.
-(S) Procedure with Generic Scan Tool.
+SYMBOL DESCRIPTION SYMBOL DESCRIPTION € ₽ Check after disconnecting the connector to be measured. (a) Procedure with Generic Scan Tool.
 (GST, OBD-II scan tool) € Check after connecting the connector to be measured.
-NO STOOLS Procedure without CONSULT-II, CONSULT-II or GST Insert key into ignition switch.
+(NO TOOLS) Procedure without CONSULT or GST Insert key into ignition switch.
 A/C OFF A/C switch is "OFF".
 Remove key from ignition switch.
 A/C ON A/C switch is "ON".
-CH W Insert and remove key repeatedly.
+Insert and remove key repeatedly.
 REC switch is "ON".
 Turn ignition switch to "OFF" position.
 REC switch is "OFF".
-(Co) Turn ignition switch to "ACC" position.
+Turn ignition switch to "ACC" position.
 Fan switch is "ON".
-(At any position except for "OFF" position Turn ignition switch to "ON" position.
+(At any position except for "OFF" position) Turn ignition switch to "ON" position.
 Fan switch is "OFF".
-C Turn ignition switch to "START" position.
+Turn ignition switch to "START" position.
 FUSE Apply fuse.
-CFF ACC Turn ignition switch from "OFF" to "ACC" position.
-(FUSE) Apply positive voltage from battery with fus (ROO) ON Turn ignition switch from "ACC" to "ON" position.
-BAT directly to components.
-(ACC) Turn ignition switch from "ACC" to "OFF" position.
-1
+OFF ACC Turn ignition switch from "OFF" to "ACC" position.
+(FUSE) CACCO ON Turn ignition switch from "ACC" to "ON" position.
+BAT Apply positive voltage from battery with fuse directly to components.
+TACE OF Turn ignition switch from "ACC" to "OFF" position. ].